 Prerequisites: GRBA 815

-Focus on the improvement of supply chain operations through the application of lean management principles.
+This course focuses on the continuous improvement of supply chain operations and other business processes through the application of lean management principles.
 Topics include just-in-time, six-sigma, theory of constraints, and associated tools and applications.
-The course would be offered primarily in the online MBA program.

 Because we review applications on a continual basis, you can start earning the certificate when it works best for you, whether that’s spring, fall or summer.